 We adjusted the terminology used to describe the queries running down the left-hand side of our scoring matrix and added additional explanatory text to the info-boxes.
 This has no impact on the scores and methodology.
 It has been done following user feedback to improve clarity.

-Engagement with Climate-Related Regulations: The VDA appears to have consistently opposed increasing the EU’s CO2 emissions standard targets for cars and vans in 2020-22.
-Responses to EU consultations in November 2020 and February 2021, and a May 2021 position paper appeared to oppose an increase to the EU’s 2025 light-duty vehicle CO2 targets, while emphasizing the multiple, extensive qualifying pre-conditions, such as increased recharging infrastructure availability and other regulatory measures under which ambitions for 2030 and post-2035 targets could be increased.
-A July 2021 VDA press release appeared to strongly oppose the EU’s proposed zero-emissions 2035 CO2 standard for cars and vans.
-Moreover, a November 2021 EU consultation response from the VDA similarly stated opposition to a 2035 zero-emissions CO2 target and stated that a 55% 2030 target would be "a major challenge".
-In April 2020, the VDA also appeared to use the COVID-19 crisis to reject increases to CO2 standards for light-duty vehicles in a media comment.
-A further 2019 press release from the VDA also appeared to oppose ambitious EU heavy-duty vehicle emissions standards, further stating that “the disproportionately high financial penalties, in particular, will threaten the existence even of major commercial vehicle manufacturers”.
+Engagement with Climate-Related Regulations: VDA has consistently opposed the EU’s proposed CO2 emissions standards for cars and vans, which includes a 2035 100% CO2 reduction target.
+In a February 2023 press release, VDA President, Hildegard Müller, appeared to support the attempted last-minute weakening of the EU's 2035 zero-emissions target for light-duty vehicles, calling on the German government to push for amendments to weaken the regulation in its final stages.
+Similarly, a February 2021 EU consultation response and a May 2021 position paper appeared to oppose an increase to the EU’s 2025 light-duty vehicle CO2 targets, while emphasizing the multiple, extensive qualifying pre-conditions, such as increased recharging infrastructure availability and other regulatory measures under which ambitions for 2030 and post-2035 targets could be increased.
+A November 2021 EU consultation response from VDA stated opposition to a 2035 zero-emissions CO2 target and stated that a 55% 2030 target would be "a major challenge".
+In a September 2022 position paper, VDA further appeared unsupportive of the EU's proposed 2035 zero-emission CO2 target.

-The VDA appears to have actively advocated to include road transport in the EU Emissions Trading System (EU ETS) at the expense of other climate regulations in 2020-22, including in two November 2021 EU consultation responses on the revision of the Energy Taxation Directive and the revision of the EU ETS.
-In a May 2021 position paper, the VDA argued that the “EU ETS should be the lead instrument for ensuring climate-neutral transport”, and in its June 2021 Climate Strategy 2050 report, stated that “the EU ETS 2 should become the new lead instrument and assume an umbrella function, so that the existing regulations only have a complementary effect”.
+The VDA appears to have actively advocated to include road transport in the EU Emissions Trading System (EU ETS) at the expense of other climate regulations, including in two November 2021 EU consultation responses on the revision of the Energy Taxation Directive and the revision of the EU ETS.
+In a May 2021 position paper, the VDA 819480 argued that the “EU ETS should be the lead instrument for ensuring climate-neutral transport”, and in its June 2021 Climate Strategy 2050 report, stated that “the EU ETS 2 should become the new lead instrument and assume an umbrella function, so that the existing regulations only have a complementary effect”.